Pearsonville, California: 2010

-The 2010 United States Census reported that Pearsonville had a population of 17.
+The 2010 United States census reported that Pearsonville had a population of 17.
 The population density was 4.0 people per square mile (1.6/km^{2}).
 The racial makeup of Pearsonville consisted of 16 White people and one person from other races.
 One of those residents was Hispanic or Latino.
 The Census reported that all 17 residents lived in nine households, out of which three were married couples living together, one had a female householder with no husband present, and one had a male householder with no wife present.
 Four households were made up of individuals, and two had someone living alone who was 65 years of age or older.
 The average household size was 1.89 people.
 There were five families; the average family size was 2.40 people.

-The population was spread out, with two people aged 18 to 24, one person aged 25 to 44, eight people aged 45 to 64, and six people who were 65 years of age or older.
+The population age distribution is two people aged 18 to 24, one person aged 25 to 44, eight people aged 45 to 64, and six people who were 65 years of age or older.
 The median age was 59.8 years.
 The town had a female to male ratio of 10:7.